dittman1/max-80/README.md

 # max-80
-Archive for Lobo MAX-80 software and documentaiton
+Archive for Lobo MAX-80 software and documentation